Learning Joint Graphical Model with Computational Efficiency, Dynamic Regularization, and Adaptation: Methods

 \section{Methods}

 This section introduces the model setup and transforms the joint graphical model into a series of multi-task learning problems.
-An iterative hard thresholding-type algorithm is then introduced to solve these problems.
+A dynamic-regularized iterative hard thresholding-type algorithm is then introduced to solve these problems.